Proper swaddling mimics the comforting environment of a mother’s womb. But as new parents soon discover, swaddling is an acquired skill.

 - One month — Generally, around the one-month mark, babies start squirming out of their swaddles.
 This indicates that it’s time to transition.

-- Three months — By now, most babies can sleep uninterrupted without being wrapped.
+- Two months — By now, most babies can sleep uninterrupted without being wrapped.
 Watch for fussiness or general discomfort when swaddled.
 Some parents transition slowly by swaddling a baby fewer and fewer hours each day.

 Using the right blanket and monitoring your baby’s movements while they’re wrapped are good starting points for a safe swaddle.